Legal history of China: Development after 1949

-According to Chinese communist ideology, the party controlled the state and created and used the law to regulate the masses, realize socialism, and suppress counterrevolutionaries.
-Since it was the party's view that the law and legal institutions existed to support party and state power, law often took the form of general principles and shifting policies rather than detailed and constant rules.
+According to Chinese Communist Party (CCP) ideology, the party controlled the state and created and used the law to regulate the masses, realize socialism, and suppress counterrevolutionaries.
+Since it was the CCP's view that the law and legal institutions existed to support party and state power, law often took the form of general principles and shifting policies rather than detailed and constant rules.
 The Communists wrote laws in simple enough language that every individual could understand and abide by them.
 Technical language and strict legal procedures for the police and the courts were dispensed with so as to encourage greater popular appreciation of the legal system.

 Moreover, Mao Zedong maintained that revolution was continuous, and he opposed any legal system that would constrain it.
 Whereas Western law stressed stability, Mao sought constant change, emphasized the contradictions in society, and called for relentless class struggle.
 In this milieu, the courts were instruments for achieving political ends, and criminal law was used by the party to conduct class struggle.
 The emphasis was shifting constantly, and new "enemies" were often identified.
 Mao believed it unwise to codify a criminal law that later might restrain the party.

 The Maoists wanted the administration of justice to be as decentralized as possible in order to be consistent with the "mass line."
 Neighborhood committees and work units, supervised by local officials, used peer pressure to handle most legal problems in consonance with current central policies.
 The police and courts were left to handle only the most serious cases.
 In both traditional and contemporary China, political and legal theory tended to support such methods.
 Mao was unconcerned that a person contesting the result of a group decision had nowhere to go for redress.

-After 1949 the party also greatly altered the character of the legal profession.
+After 1949, the CCP also greatly altered the character of the legal profession.
 A number of law schools were closed, and most of the teachers were retired.
 Legal work was carried on by a handful of Western-trained specialists and a large number of legal cadres hastily trained in China.
 From the beginning these two groups disagreed over legal policy, and the development of the legal system reflected their continuous debate over both form and substance.